qqizhao/qqizhao/README.md

 ## Hi there 👋

-- 🔭 I’m currently a undergraduate third year student.
+- 🔭 I’m currently a undergraduate forth year student.
 - 🌱 I’m interested in computer vision and deep dearning.